-The program promotes connections between AUD and the UAE professional community and larger global environment.
-This is in accordance with the mission statement of AUD which is to fulfill the broad educational needs of a culturally diverse student body by achieving excellence in teaching and learning, ultimately resulting in the intellectual, personal, and professional success of its graduates and the advancement of society.
+The program promotes connections between AUD and the UAE professional community and a larger global environment.
+This is in accordance with the mission statement of AUD which is to serve as a culturally diverse learning community committed to the pursuit of knowledge through excellence in teaching and scholarly and creative endeavor, leading to students' academic, personal and professional success, as well as the advancement of society.